junxit/us-congress-bills-115/metadata.md

 - 2018-07-26 — Introduced in Senate
 - 2018-07-26 — Referred to the Committee on Indian Affairs. (text of measure as introduced: CR S5428)
+- 2018-11-28 — Committee on Indian Affairs.
+Ordered to be reported without amendment favorably.
+- 2018-12-12 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.
+- 2018-12-12 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.
+- 2018-12-12 — Senate Committee on Indian Affairs discharged by Unanimous Consent. (consideration: CR S7528)
+- 2018-12-12 — Senate Committee on Indian Affairs discharged by Unanimous Consent.(consideration: CR S7528)